HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 B = k*A
 ```

-To multiply two matrices, we do not use the * operator as we did in scalar multiplication as that would just do element-wise multiplication.
-We write `np.matmul(A,B)` to perform the matrix multiplication as described earlier.
-Remember to make sure the column-dimension of matrix **A** is the same as the row-dimension as matrix **B** or you will get an error.
+To multiply two matrices, we do not use the * operator as we did in scalar multiplication because that would just perform element-wise multiplication.
+We write `np.matmul(A,B)` to compute matrix multiplication as described earlier.
+Remember to make sure the column dimension of matrix **A** is the same as the row dimension as matrix **B** or you will get an error.

 Let's actually do the example from the previous section: